oscar14/Final_Project_Yes/tips-to-successfully-interviewing-a-developer.md

 - Skimping on a hourly salary results in a more expensive project.
 A good rule of thumb for direct cost is $125/hr.
 - Approach developers by appealing to their curiosity.
 The best people to have on your team are the ones who are passionate about the cause!

+To keep up on the latest industry news read: https://news.ycombinator.com/

 ![Alt Text](http://big.assets.huffingtonpost.com/2014officespace18.gif)